anyscale/academy/README.md

 jupyter labextension install @bokeh/jupyter_bokeh
 ```

+You are ready to go!

 ## Launching the Tutorials

 The previous steps installed [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/), the notebook-based environment we'll use for all the lessons.
-To start, make sure you are in the project root directory (i.e., the same directory as this README) and run the following command:
+To start, make sure you are in the project root directory and run the following command:

 ```
 jupyter lab